HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 ### Alternative text on images

 Images are an essential part of the web experience.
 They can tell powerful stories, grab attention, and elicit emotion.
 But not everyone can see these images that we rely on to tell parts of our stories.
-Thankfully, in 1995, HTML 2.0 provided a solution to this problem: [the alt attribute](https://webaim.org/techniques/alttext/).
+Thankfully, in 1995, HTML 2.0 provided a solution to this problem: <a hreflang="en" href="https://webaim.org/techniques/alttext/">the alt attribute</a>.
 The alt attribute provides web developers with the capability of adding a textual description to the images we use, so that when someone is unable to see our images (or the images are unable to load), they can read the alt text for a description.
 The alt text fills them in on the part of the story they would have otherwise missed.

 Even though alt attributes have been around for 25 years, 49.91% of pages still fail to provide alt attributes for some of their images, and 8.68% of pages never use them at all.